 - Which one is the best between baked and fried donuts?
 Huffpost once did a poll on baked vs fried donuts and there was no winner.
 Some people prefer fried, yeast donuts and some prefer baked donuts, but if you’re a fit-fam enthusiast, you may gravitate towards the baked donuts.
 If you’ve tasted both types of donuts, comment below to tell me which one you think is sweeter.

-Mistakes to Avoid & 5 Extra Tips to Guarantee Making the Perfect Doughnuts
+Mistakes to Avoid and 5 Extra Tips to Guarantee Making the Perfect Doughnuts

 Sometimes, you’ll find yourself making doughnuts that are hard, oily or tastes yeasty, I’ll share with you a few tips and tricks to making doughnuts at home that might be better than the big-name pastry shop doughnuts.